Review Your Search Results

 Pagination Information

-Below the summary, you'll see pagination details that help you navigate through large result sets efficiently.
+Below the summary, pagination details help you navigate large result sets efficiently.

 Page 1/2,136 (10 results per page)

-This shows you're viewing page 1 of 2,136 total pages, with 10 variants displayed per page.
-You can adjust the results per page or jump to specific pages as needed.
+You're viewing page 1 of 2,136 total pages, with 10 variants displayed per page.
+Adjust results per page or jump to specific pages as needed.

 ClinVar Category Breakdown

-Bystro automatically categorizes your variants by clinical significance, providing instant insights into the potential impact of your results.
-Click on any category to filter your results.
+Bystro automatically categorizes your variants by clinical significance.
+Click any category to filter your results.

 ClinVar category breakdown showing pathogenic, benign, protective, and drug response variants